 Decoder and/or encoder.
 Details to be determined.
 Some work in this area was done by mischief and he was paid \$200 of the original \$400 bounty.
-There is still no working video playback in 9front.
+Sigrid has take this a lot farther, displaying youtube videos in full motion.